adamchainz/time-machine/README.rst

     python -m pip install time-machine

-Python 3.6 to 3.8 supported (CPython only).
+Python 3.6 to 3.9 supported.
+Only CPython is supported at this time because time-machine directly hooks into the C-level API.

 ----